Student Support Services

 A professional photographer will take school photos once at the start of the Fall Semester and once during the Spring Semester.
 Picture packages will be available for purchase.
 The photographers are also available on graduation day.
 Students should carry their ID on them due to our early school dismissal; this will be their proof to law enforcement that they aren’t truant at another school.

 The Library is open to students during the school day.
 Contracts, textbooks, library books, and other research materials are available for checkout.
 Fines will be assessed for overdue books and costs for lost/stolen books.
-Current and back issues of magazines and reference materials are available for reading in the Library.

 A school psychologist is available on a limited basis for academic and personal issues.
 Generally, the counselor refers a student to the psychologist.